-With direct involvement from the faculty and flagship school leadership education programs at UC Berkeley and UCLA, as well as support from the California Subject Matter Projects (CSMP) administered by the UC Office of the President, the goal of the 21CSLA initiative is to provide high quality, equity centered professional learning for educational leaders of schools and districts in California that receive Title II funds.
-Programs will be at no cost to participants and will include leadership coaching as well as an emphasis on improving instruction and achievement outcomes (including through distance learning) for English Learners; students with disabilities; low income students; and other historically marginalized students.
+The 21CSLA initiative provides high quality, equity centered professional learning for educational leaders of schools and districts in California that receive Title II funds.
+Programs are no-cost to participants and include leadership coaching as well as an emphasis on improving instruction and achievement outcomes (including through distance learning) for English Learners, students with disabilities, low income students, and other historically marginalized students.

 At the broadest level, the statewide center will structure a collaborative partnership among the California Department of Education; California Collaborative for Educational Excellence (CCEE); State Board of Education; and the seven Regional Academies.

 Each Regional Academy has a lead agency, as noted in the map below.

 Leadership Programs of the UC Berkeley GSE.
 Since 1999, the Leadership Programs' flagship, the Principal Leadership Institute, has prepared more than 600 educational leaders for the San Francisco Bay Area and beyond with a focus on creating more equitable schools for vulnerable and historically underserved students.
 The Leadership Programs offer degrees for aspiring and early career administrators including a master’s degree; the Clear Administrative Services Credential through its Leadership Support Program; and a doctorate through Leaders for Equity and Democracy.